Kings Park Psychiatric Center: History

 After World War II, patient populations at Kings Park and the other Long Island asylums increased markedly.
 In 1954, the patient census at Kings Park topped 9,303, but would begin a steady decline afterward.
 By the time Kings Park reached its peak patient population, the old "rest and relaxation" philosophy surrounding farming had been succeeded by more invasive techniques of pre-frontal lobotomies and electroshock therapy.
 However, those methods were soon abandoned after 1955, following the introduction of Thorazine, the first widely used drug in the treatment of mental illness.
 As medication made it possible for patients to live normal lives outside of a mental institution, the need for large facilities such as Kings Park diminished, and the patient population began to decrease.
 In addition, activists worked in legal suits through the 1970s to reduce the patient population in major institutions, arguing that people could better be supported in smaller community centers.

 By the early 1990s, the Kings Park Psychiatric Center, as it came to be known, was much reduced.
 Many of the buildings were shut down or reduced in usage.
 This included the massive Building 93.
 By the early 1990s, only the first few floors of the building were in use.
 While many patients were de-institutionalized and large facilities were closed, there was a shortage of small community centers, which were never developed in the number needed.
 This resulted in many more mentally ill people being caught up and retained in jails and prisons because of difficulties in dealing with the world.
 Many of the homeless in urban areas are mentally ill, people with chronic illnesses who have difficulty keeping up with medication regimes or resist them.

 In response to the declining patient population, the New York State Office of Mental Health developed plans to close Kings Park as well as another Long Island asylum, the Central Islip Psychiatric Center, in the early 1990s.
 The plans called for Kings Park and Central Islip to close, and the remaining patients from both facilities to be transferred to the still-operational Pilgrim Psychiatric Center, or be discharged.
 In the fall of 1996, the plans were implemented.
 The few remaining patients from Kings Park and Central Islip were transferred to Pilgrim, ending Kings Park's 111-year run.

 Facilities

 The hospital campus contained over 100 buildings, some of which were organized into groups that functioned together.
+The remaining buildings are listed below: